zero0sight/unity-for-noobs/OOP Concepts.md

 Abstraction is To represent the essential feature without representing the background details.

 ```
+// We can call and use messages thats all you need to know!
 public abstract class MobilePhone
 {
   public abstract void Call();